yayorbitgum/Learning/Python/ISS_Tracker/README.md

 # TODO:

+- Fully implement FuzzyWuzzy (still need to learn it).
 - Add easier user input.
     - Ability to enter any location text.
     - Ability to enter both coordinates at the same time, or copy/paste from common sources and formats.